apache/druid/web-console/README.md

   ```

 #### Auto-fixing manually
-It is also possible to auto-fix and format code without making IDE changes by running the following scripts:
+It is also possible to auto-fix and format code without making IDE changes by running the following script:

+- `npm run autofix` &mdash; run code linters and formatter

+You could also run individual fixers individually:

 - `npm run eslint-fix` &mdash; run code linter and fix issues
 - `npm run sasslint-fix` &mdash; run style linter and fix issues
 - `npm run prettify` &mdash; reformat code and styles

-Note that the `prettify` script should be run at the end because auto-fixed code may require formatting changes.

 ### Updating the list of license files